antonagestam/phantom-types/docs/pages/composing-types.rst

 Phantom types are completely incompatible with mutable data and should never be used to narrow a mutable type.
-The reason is that there is no way for a type checker to detect that a mutation changes an object to no longer satisfying the predicate of a phantom type.
+The reason is that there is no way for a type checker to detect that a mutation changes an object to no longer satisfy the predicate of a phantom type.
 For example:

 .. code-block:: python